16 Materials Every Architect Needs to Know (And Where to Learn About Them)

 9. Kevlar

 A material stronger than metal body armor, with awesome tensile strength, Kevlar is certainly an asset when building large structures.
-With a less rigid composition than steel however, it could reform the way we think of large load-bearing structures.
-As a still-relatively-new material, there are few comprehensive information sources on Kevlar's architectural applications, but this article and this snippet of the book Material Architecture by John Fernandez are good places to start.
+With a less rigid composition than steel, however, it could reform the way we think of large load-bearing structures.
+As a still relatively new material, there are few comprehensive information sources on Kevlar's architectural applications, but this article and this snippet from the book Material Architecture by John Fernandez are good places to start.

 10. Bamboo

-Note: Editor's Note: This article was originally published on December 19, 2016.